pbarston/Yankees_Coaching_Tree/README.md

 If you want to follow along/try your hand:

-#Data contains the only .csv you will need to start: the list of New York Yankees coaching staffs throughout their history, courtesy of Baseball Cube.
+#Yankees Managers Historical.csv is the only .csv you will need to start: the list of New York Yankees coaching staffs throughout their history, courtesy of Baseball Cube.

 #Code contains the code, which will be consistently updated as I move along in the project.